-During FY 2020, the Office discovered that Judges who elected the optional survivor benefit after they were appointed to the bench may not have made survivor contributions back to the date of appointment.
-In FY 2021, the Office will coordinate with the D.C.
+In FY 2021, the Office discovered that Judges who elected the optional survivor benefit after they were appointed to the bench may not have made survivor contributions back to the date of appointment.
+In FY 2021, the Office coordinated with the D.C.
 Courts Human Resources Office to communicate with the affected Judges about their options.